• Skip to primary navigation

 Coquito is a Puerto Rican tradition during the holiday season and often called "Puerto Rican eggnog".

-Rice-based Horchata offers subtle sweetness, while coconut-infused Coquito is rich and creamy.
+Rice-based Horchata offers subtle sweetness, while coconut-infused Coquito is creamy.

-Both offer a delightful taste experience to be enjoyed by all.
+Both offer a nice taste experience to be enjoyed by all.

 From its origin to its prevalence in Latin food culture, Horchata and Coquito have a firm place in many parts of the world.

-Whether made with rice, almonds, or coconut milk, Horchata has a unique flavor that’s sure to delight your taste buds.
+Whether made with rice, almonds, or coconut milk, Horchata has a unique flavor that's sure to delight your palate.

 Coquito is just as special thanks to its combination of smooth Caribbean flavors.